craigfrancis/framework/framework/0.1/doc/helpers/timestamp.md

 ---

+## Create from format

+Like the PHP object, you can also do:

+	$timestamp = timestamp::createFromFormat('d/m/y H:i:s', '23/06/08 09:47:47');

+---

 ## Database usage

-When storing a 'datetime' value in the database, you can either use the value from:
+When storing a 'datetime' value in the database, you can simply use the variable:

-	$timestamp->format('db');

-Or simply pass the timestamp variable to the [database helper](../../doc/system/database.md):

 	$now = new timestamp();

+	debug($now);
+	echo $now;

 	$db->insert(DB_PREFIX . 'table', array(
-			'id'      => '',
 			'name'    => $name,
 			'created' => $now,
 		));

+Or you can use the 'db' format:

+	$timestamp->format('db');

-This will use the ISO format "YYYY-MM-DD HH:MM:SS" in the UTC timezone.
+Both of these methods use the ISO format "YYYY-MM-DD HH:MM:SS" in UTC.

-When returning the value from the database, simply run:
+When returning the value from the database, just use:

 	$timestamp = new timestamp($row['field'], 'db');

+	echo $timestamp->format('l jS F Y, g:i:sa');

 The timestamp helper will then parse the UTC value, and output with "output.timezone".